influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

     parent: Notebooks
 ---

 Learn about the building blocks of a notebook, how notebooks can help show how data is processed, and discover some common use cases.
-Use different notebook cell types and controls that help show how data is processed.

-Explore more about the many functions and uses of notebooks through:
+To use different notebook cell types, controls, and uses to process data, see:
 - [Notebook concepts](/influxdb/cloud/notebooks/overview/#notebook-concepts)
 - [Notebook controls](/influxdb/cloud/notebooks/overview/#notebook-controls)
 - [Notebook cell types](/influxdb/cloud/notebooks/overview/#notebook-cell-types)